MickeyG-Dev/RogueGuides/guides/android-8-ball-pool.md

 ## Support

-If you encounter any other problems, contact support through the website and provide screenshots of the issue whenever possible.
+If you encounter any other problems, contact support through the discord server and provide screenshots of the issue whenever possible.